 Many different varieties of oncolytic viruses are currently being evaluated preclinically or in clinical trials and the next decade promises further advances in this cutting-edge field.

-The Ultimate Guide to Designing a Mouse Clinical Trial and Data Analysis
+Ultimate Guide: Designing a Mouse Clinical Trial & Data Analysis

 12/14/23 4:33 PM / by Champions Oncology posted in Solid Tumor Oncology

 Cancer is a complex disease, and developing novel, effective treatments requires testing in preclinical models.
-Mouse clinical trials (MCTs) represent a critical step in translating promising anti-cancer therapies from bench to bedside.
-MCTs, when combined with advanced bioinformatics and analytics tools, are a powerful experimental approach to identifying target patient populations, planning cohort extensions, selecting the right combination drug, elucidating the mechanism of resistance, or identifying translational biomarkers [1].
-However, conducting a successful MCT requires expertise in designing the study, analyzing the data, and interpreting the results.
+Mouse clinical trials represent a critical step in translating promising anti-cancer therapies from bench to bedside.
+When combined with advanced bioinformatics and analytics tools, mouse clinical trials are a powerful experimental approach to identifying target patient populations, planning cohort extensions, selecting the right combination drug, elucidating the mechanism of resistance, or identifying translational biomarkers [1].
+However, conducting a successful mouse clinical trial requires expertise in designing the study, analyzing the data, and interpreting the results.
 In this blog post, we will guide you through the essential steps of designing a mouse clinical trial and analyzing the resulting data.
-Our guide will include tips on powering the study, preparing the dataset, grouping responders vs non-responders, identifying biomarkers, and integrating proteomics in a multiomics model.
+This guide includes tips on powering the study, preparing the dataset, grouping responders vs non-responders, identifying biomarkers, and integrating proteomics in a multiomics model.

 Step 1: Powering the study

-In an MCT, animals implanted with PDX models are surrogates of the patients whom PDX models were derived from.
-Before starting an MCT, it is essential to determine the sample size required to achieve reliable and statistically significant results.
+In a mouse clinical trial, animals implanted with PDX models are surrogates of the patients whom PDX models were derived from.
+Before starting a mouse clinical trial, it is essential to determine the sample size required to achieve reliable and statistically significant results.
 It is important to enroll a large enough number of PDX models (which corresponds to the number of patients we would enroll) and enough animals per PDX model (so as not to lose a patient if we lose a mouse).
 Power analysis will estimate the minimum number of animals needed to detect a difference in tumor growth inhibition (TGI) between the treatment and control groups.
 Typically, researchers set the power at 80% and α at 0.05, which means that there is an 80% probability of detecting a significant difference between the two groups if one exists.
-It is also recommended to power MCT according to the study goal and endpoint.
+It is also recommended to power mouse clinical trials according to the study goal and endpoint.
 For instance, a survival endpoint may require larger group sizes than a TGI endpoint.
-If the goal of the MCT is to identify a novel biomarker of response, a larger number of models will need to be included in the MCT design.
+If the goal of the mouse clinical trial is to identify a novel biomarker of response, a larger number of models will need to be included in the design.

 Step 2: Select models

-Model selection is a crucial step when designing an MCT and needs to be done by taking into account several parameters associated with the clinical history and molecular characteristics of the models so that the PDX panel recapitulates the targeted patient population.
-Tumor indication and/or mechanism of action of the drug are usually the two key parameters that guide PDX enrollment in an MCT, and the deeper the information in terms of clinical classification and molecular profiling the more representative will be the PDX panel [2].
+Model selection is a crucial step when designing a mouse clinical trial and needs to be done by taking into account several parameters associated with the clinical history and molecular characteristics of the models so that the PDX model panel recapitulates the targeted patient population.
+Tumor indication and/or mechanism of action of the drug are usually the two key parameters that guide PDX model enrollment in a mouse clinical trial, and the deeper the information in terms of clinical classification and molecular profiling the more representative will be the PDX model panel [2].
+(Read our blog: "How to Use Metadata as Your Model Selection GPS")

 Step 3: Preparing the dataset